core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 <!-- Consider rephrasing the paragraph above: if application requires it, ... , it is RECOMMENDED -->

 The specific approach used to distribute the new Gid and Master Secret parameter to the group is out of the scope of this document.
-However, it is RECOMMENDED that the Group Manager supports the distribution of the new Gid and Master Secret parameter to the group according to the Group Rekeying Process described in {{I-D.tiloca-ace-oscoap-joining}}.
+However, it is RECOMMENDED that the Group Manager supports the distribution of the new Gid and Master Secret parameter to the group according to the Group Rekeying Process described in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 ## Wrap-Around of Partial IVs {#ssec-wrap-around-partial-iv}